Kate Butch: Career

 BBC has described Kate Butch as a "tribute drag act" to their favourite artist Kate Bush.
-During her time on Drag Race, Kate Butch impersonated Bush for the Snatch Game challenge.
+During her time on Drag Race, Kate Butch impersonated Bush for the Snatch Game challenge and won an acting challenge.
 She was eliminated from the competition after placing in the bottom two of the makeover challenge and losing a lip sync against DeDeLicious, placing fifth overall.